NHOrus/srwq-compilation/episode-07.md

 Irm and Johnathan go goggle-eyed.
 "Zoldark??!
 And in, Bian Zoldark??"

-The girl, you'd say no more than 18, loses the estatic expression on her face and stand up straight.
+The girl, you'd say no more than 18, loses the ecstatic expression on her face and stand up straight.
 "My father was well-known for his long-term planning, and I was no exception.
 I was training to replace him as head of the Divine Crusaders almost as soon as he began putting them together."

 "But he didn't plan for you to have so little to work with, did he?"